 Besides, 3D photographs were converted into anaglyphs to give visitors the opportunity to appreciate Seoul in 1904 in large-scale using 3D glasses.
-Furthermore, videos of Seoul recorded in 1912 will be showed on a big screen.
+Furthermore, videos of Seoul recorded in 1912 will be shown on a big screen.

 < Exhibition Overview >

 Place: 1st floor, Special Exhibition Hall of Seoul Museum of History